nickwebb6538/Benchmarking_Approaches/README.md

-# Benchmarking_Approaches
+# WindErosionBenchmarks
-This repository contains data and code to establish quantitative benchmarks for soil erosion and ecological monitoring, assessment and management.
+Data and code for wind erosion benchmark paper